 No one plans on getting into a car accident.
 In the moments following a crash, you may wonder if you are at fault.
 Or is the other driver at fault?
 It’s best not to admit fault at the accident scene, even if the other driver is telling you that you caused the accident.

 Serious injuries from the car accident can compound the severity of the situation.
 If you are found at fault and have caused serious injuries to the other driver, you could face a legal battle.
 Similarly, if you were seriously injured due to the other driver being at fault, then you may need to pursue legal action.

 When the immediate crash is over, many people are left with questions about how to handle the aftermath of a car accident.
 Some important steps include:

 - Call your insurance company.
 Your insurance company will need to be informed directly following an accident especially if the accident is your fault.
 Whether a state has a fault or no-fault insurance plays a role in determining how a case is handled.
-For instance, in a no-fault state, this means each insurance company pays the damages for their policy holder.
+For instance, in a no-fault state, like Florida, this means each insurance company pays the damages for their policy holder.
 In order to file a lawsuit in a no-fault insurance state, you need the help of a personal injury lawyer.

 - Hire a Miami Car Accident Attorney.
 You can find them here: http://www.accidentinjurylawhelp.com/fl/miami/car-accidents.
 Asking friends and family for advice or searching the Internet for legal answers will not suffice.
 In this uncertain time, you need legal advice you can trust.
 If you were hurt in a crash as a result of a negligent motorist, your injuries are real that may have short or long-term implications.
 Call the Miami Personal Injury Attorneys – Referral Service to get in touch with personal injury attorney who can inform you of your legal options after a careful and thorough consultation.
 What if your injuries will keep you from work?
 Lost wages in a household can put a tremendous financial strain on you and your family.